Ancestral lineages in mutation-selection equilibria with moving optimum: Introduction

-The \emph{ancestral} Markov process $(Y_s, s \geq 0)$, associated to the semigroup $(\mathcal{M}_s,s \geq 0 )$, is thus the moment dual of $\upsilon^k/F$, in the sense of stochastic processes, see \cref{dual process}. \item The generator of the ancestral process, $\mathcal{A}$, is given by:
+In other words, it is the moment dual of $\upsilon^k/F$, in the sense of stochastic processes, see \cref{dual process}. \end{enumerate} \end{thm} From the definition of $(Y_s, s \geq 0)$, we obtain the following equality linking the forward model of neutral fractions with the backward ancestral process: for all $(t,z) \in \R_+ \times \R$ and $k\in \N$: